nextstrain/nextclade/docs/Algorithm.md

 Alignment may fail for a variety of reasons.
 If the query sequence is too divergent from reference sequence (that is, if there are many changes in the sequence compared to reference), seed matching step might not be able to find required number of sufficiently similar regions.
 This may happen due to usage of incorrect reference sequence (e.g. from another virus or a virus from another host organism), if analysed sequences are of very low quality (containing a lot of missing regions or with a lot of ambiguous nucleotides) or are very short compared to the reference sequence.

 Note: the subsequent analysis steps will ignore regions before and after alignment, as well as unsequenced regions (consecutive `-` character ranges on the 5' and 3' ends).
-The exact alignment range is being output in analysis results as `alignmentStart` and `alignmentEnd`.
+The exact alignment range is indicated in the [analysis results]() as `alignmentStart` and `alignmentEnd`.

 ### 2. Translation